Drexel Dragons

 The Drexel Dragons are the athletic teams of Drexel University in Philadelphia, Pennsylvania.

-The school's athletic program includes eighteen NCAA Division I sports including nine men's and nine women's teams, with most sports teams competing in the Colonial Athletic Association (CAA).
+The school's athletic program includes eighteen NCAA Division I sports including nine men's and nine women's teams, with most sports teams competing in the Coastal Athletic Association (CAA).
 Drexel's athletic department was ranked first in gender equity by U.S. News.
 The university has demonstrated a high level of student-athlete academic performance, with a 10-year NCAA graduation rate of 91% compared to a national average of 85%.

 National championships

 Drexel has two recognized National Titles: the 1958 Dragon Soccer team, which was voted number one in a year end poll, and the 2012–13 Drexel Dragons women's basketball team, which won the 2013 Women's National Invitation Tournament.

 Drexel's women's rifle team won 5 national championships before the NCAA sponsored rifle as a sport in 1947, 1949, 1950, 1952, and 1954.

 Drexel's karate team won eleven total National Collegiate Karate Association championships in team kata and kumite between 1988 through 2004.